snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 * 33% reduction in maintenance costs
 * 63% improvement in user satisfaction

-Easy to weight cost of 5 months of dev against benefits
+Easy to weigh cost of 5 months of dev against benefits

 Except...